EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 Solaris OS.
 The filesystem has been ported onto Linux kernel, and is available out of the box in Ubuntu 18.04

-Other filesystems of choise would be ext4 and XFS.
+Other filesystems of choice would be ext4 and XFS.
 They are stable and performing well, although ZFS offers a number of unique features to benefit from: